jcpunk/puppet-novnc/README.md

 This will will try to setup the non-webserver parts of a noVNC site.

 ### Setup Requirements **OPTIONAL**

 You are expected to setup the actual VNC server yourself.

+You are expected to setup the actual webserver yourself.

 ### Beginning with novnc

 ## Usage

 ```puppet
 class { 'novnc': }